 How often should you clean your bath mats?

 The answer to how often to clean bathroom mats is quite dependable.
-It depends on how many people use this mat, how frequently.
-But generally, it is suggested washing a bathmat at least once in a week is well.
+It depends on how many people use this mat, and how frequently.
+But generally, it is suggested washing a bathmat at least once a week is well.

 You have to keep in mind that a damp place is ideal for building up mold and odors.
-It is also for your bathroom’s mat.
+It is also for your bathroom mat.
 So, keeping the mat always dry is essential for everyone.

 To keep your mats and rugs dry, you can make an environment that allows the bath mat to be dry.
 To do this, you can open a window or turn on your fan after each use.
 It will provide ventilation that makes your mats and rugs easy dry.